ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 - Headline speaks directly to the audience
 - Prompts involvement from the reader
-“we each have a part...”
+“we each have a part…”
 - Invites the audience to experience something different and new
 - Compels with careful choice of words
 - Offers a clear call to action